sofrel-group14/termux-app/dd2480/report.md

 Telo added four tests, did some manual CCN calculations, did one of two refactorings, added instrumentation to one function, and added one refactoring plan.
 He is aiming for P+.

 Taqui added 2 tests, did manaual CCN calculations, added instrumentation to one function, and added one refactoring plan.
 He is aiming for P.

+Axel added 2 tests, did manual CCN calulations, added instrumentation to one function, added one refactoring plan (4).
+Is aiming for P